 Sunrise Dolphin Trip

-Many dolphin trips leave strictly at sunrise, and because many people want to see these dolphin, it is crowded on the water at that time.
+Many dolphin trips leave strictly at sunrise, and because many people want to see these dolphins, it is crowded on the water at that time.
 Pick a dolphin trip that starts a little later than sunrise.
-There will be way less boats on the water, making this a much better experience.
+There will be way fewer boats on the water, making this a much better experience.

-Sekumpul Waterfall is only 1 hour away from Lovina and is in my opinion the most impressive waterfall of Bali, Indonesia, or actually I should say collection of waterfalls.
-As Sekumpul Waterfall consists of 7 separate waterfalls.
+Sekumpul Waterfall is only 1 hour away from Lovina and is in my opinion the most impressive waterfall of Bali, Indonesia, or actually, I should say a collection of waterfalls.
+Sekumpul Waterfall consists of 7 separate waterfalls.
 Walk down to the river and wander along the stream, letting yourself be surprised by what waterfalls you might find.

-The mist from the water spraying up, shimmers in the air against a decor of wild jungle, showing of the magic of this place!
+The mist from the water spraying up shimmers in the air against a decor of wild jungle, showing the magic of this place!
 While at the same time you can feel the power of the water, as it clashes on the rocks.

-After a day playing and discovering the different waterfalls you can book a taxi to bring you to Amed, the next destination in this Bali, Indonesia guide.
+After a day of playing and discovering the different waterfalls, you can book a taxi to bring you to Amed, the next destination in this Bali, Indonesia guide.

 Amed – 3 Days

-Amed is known for its beautiful black sand beaches, marine life and chill vibe.
-Because Amed is quite far from the more popular places in Bali, you will find only few fellow travellers here, creating an even more inviting setting.
+Amed is known for its beautiful black sand beaches, marine life, and chill vibe.
+Because Amed is quite far from the more popular places in Bali, you will find only a few fellow travelers here, creating an even more inviting setting.
 And if you love diving, this is the best spot on Bali to do it!

 ➳ Best Luxurious Stay in Amed (20 euros p.p. with infinity pool overlooking the ocean?)